locationtech/geomesa/docs/user/installation_and_configuration.rst

 .. note::

-    You can configure environment variables and classpath settings in geomesa-env.sh.
+    You can configure environment variables and classpath settings in geomesa-tools-$VERSION/bin/geomesa-env.sh.

 In the ``geomesa-tools-$VERSION`` directory, run ``bin/geomesa configure`` to set up the tools.